Facts About Islam

 Ramadan is a time to practice self-restraint and self-reflection.
 Fasting is seen as a way to cleanse the soul and have empathy for those in the world who are hungry and less fortunate.
 Muslims go to work and school and take care of their usual activities during Ramadan; however, some also read the entire Quran, say special prayers and attend mosques more frequently during this time.

 All Muslims who have reached puberty and are in good health are required to fast.
-The sick and elderly, along with travelers, pregnant women and those who are nursing are exempt, although they are supposed to make up for the missed fast days sometime in the future or help feed the poor.
+The sick and elderly, along with travelers, pregnant women and people who are nursing are exempt, though they are supposed to make up for the missed fast days sometime in the future or help feed the poor.

 The first pre-dawn meal of the day during Ramadan is called “suhoor.”
 Each day’s fast is broken with a meal known as “iftar.”
-Traditionally, a date is eaten to break the fast.
 Iftars are often elaborate feasts celebrated with family and friends.
 The types of foods served vary according to culture.
+However, tradition dictates that Muslims break fast by first eating a date.

 Eid al-Fitr